shenzr/fastpr/readme.md

 #### 4.1 Configuration

-Here are parameters for the standalone .
+Here are parameters for the standalone deployment of FastPR for Azure-LRC.

 | Parameters          | Physical meanings                                            |
 | ------------------- | ------------------------------------------------------------ |